mcdomx/monitor/README.rst

 Environment Setup
 -----------------

 The application relies on a ``.env`` file in the root.
-The creation of this file is simplified by running the following command:
+The creation of this file is simplified by running the following command from the project root:
 ::

     python manage.py create_env